-Do not depress one switch "BOW DOWN" and the other "BOW UP" or hold either switch in "BOW UP" or "BOW DOWN" for an extended period as this may trip the circuit breaker which must be manually reset to "ON" to reactivate the trim tab system.
+Do not depress one switch "BOW DOWN" and the other "BOW UP" or hold either switch in "BOW UP" or "BOW DOWN" for an extended period as this will trip the circuit breaker which must be manually reset to "ON" to reactivate the trim tab system.

 Except in an emergency situation, never go into reverse or back down quickly from any speed above idle while either or both of your trim tabs are in any position except the full up position.
-If you do reverse or back down suddenly, it is possible that the reverse pressure of the water pushing against the trim tabs could damage the trim tab system.
+If you do reverse or back down suddenly, it is possible that the reverse pressure of the water pushing against the trim tabs could damage the trim tab, hydraulic cylinders, and/or the cylinder's internal seals.

-Always return both trim tabs to the full up position by depressing and holding the BOW UP rocker switches prior to trolling, just in case it is necessary to "back down" on a fish.
+Always return both trim tabs to the full up position by depressing and holding the BOW UP rocker switches prior to trolling, just in case it is necessary to 'back down' on a fish.
 Again, this is to prevent damage to the trim tab, hydraulic cylinders, and/or the cylinder's internal seals.